 Then hang them on the tree.
 Maxwell really likes that part too!
 Well, he also likes to un hang them or just stick them in the tree or anywhere really!

-And here is the Dorobek family Christmas tree decked out in non breakable decorations and lots of toddler made ornaments!
+And here is the Dorobek family Christmas tree decked out in non breakable decorations and few more Christmas crafts for preschoolers!

 Be sure to check out my other fun DIY ornament tutorial on Pottery Barn Kids!
 Here’s a sneak peek: